akberthegreat2/Mirror/docs/concepts/developer-experience.md

 # Developer experience

-Mirror uses a Django-style project scaffold so contributors can start from a known layout instead of inventing one for every application.
+Mirror uses a Django-style project scaffold so you start from a known layout instead of inventing one for every app.

-## The project scaffold

-`mirror startproject <name>` creates a project directory with:
+## What `mirror startproject` gives you

-- `manage.py` for CLI entry points;
+- `manage.py` for project-local commands
-- `config/settings.py` for project-level Mirror configuration;
+- `config/settings.py` for project settings
-- `config/asgi.py` and `config/wsgi.py` as reserved interface hooks;
+- `config/asgi.py` and `config/wsgi.py` for future interface hooks
-- `config/urls.py` as a reserved routing hook;
+- `config/urls.py` for future routing hooks
-- `apps/core/` as the default application bundle;
+- `apps/core/` as the default app bundle
-- `apps/core/workers.py` as the default worker registration hook;
-- `tests/` for project smoke tests;
+- `tests/` for project tests
-- `docs/` for project-specific documentation.
+- `docs/` for project notes and decisions

-## The app scaffold

-`mirror startapp <name>` adds a reusable application package under `apps/`.
-The generated app includes configuration, pipeline, middleware, signal, worker, task, and smoke-test files.
+## What `mirror startapp` gives you

+- `config.py`
+- `pipelines.py`
+- `tasks.py`
+- `middleware.py`
+- `signals.py`
+- `workers.py`
+- `README.md`
+- `tests.py`

-## Why this matters
+## Why it helps

-The scaffold keeps the project layout stable while the runtime evolves.
-A future contributor can add capabilities, providers, or interfaces without guessing where project settings or app code should live.
+Mirror keeps the layout stable even when the internals change.
+That makes it easier to add new products, swap backends, and hand the project to another contributor later.